 Question 3: What’s ‘S3’?

-If you’re looking for AWS DevOps interview questions, you’ll encounter this one quite frequently.
+If you’re looking for AWS interview questions, you’ll encounter this one quite frequently.
 S3 stands for “Simple Storage Service” (S3 because all of the three words start with an “s”.
 Get it?
 Clever, I know.).
-Basically, it is an interface that allows you to store and transfer unlimited amounts of data anywhere, anytime.
+It is an interface that allows you to store and transfer unlimited amounts of data anywhere, anytime.
 Although it might sound surreal, it is widely used and accepted – especially when it comes to DevOps.

 Question 4: Name one method of accessing the EBS.